santismo/Logic-Pro-11-Chord-time-detect-Automation/READMEE.md

 Open the Scripter Console (click the little “Trace” icon in the plugin).

-When you’re done, click inside that console window, ⌘A (Select All) → ⌘C (Copy).
+When you’re done, click inside that console window, select chord and time output, the  ⌘C (Copy).

 Switch back to the Arrange window.